Understand Amazon Private CA CA modes - Amazon Private Certificate Authority

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Amazon Private CA supports the creation of a CA in either of two modes.
-The modes, GENERAL_PURPOSE and SHORT_LIVED_CERTIFICATE, affect the allowed validity period of the certificates issued by the CA.
+Amazon Private CA supports the creation of a certificate authority (CA) in either of two modes.
+The modes, general-purpose and short-lived certificate, affect the allowed validity period of the certificates issued by the CA.

 Note